christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

     CancellationToken cancellationToken = default);
 ```

-Cross partition queries are normally very ineffecient, expensive, and slow.
-Regardless of these facts, there will be times where you will still need them. `ICosmosReader<T>` provides the following methods for performing cross partition read operations. `ICosmosReader<T>` provides methods for executing a query, a paged query, or a batch query across multiple partitions
+Cross-partition queries are normally very inefficient, expensive, and slow.
+Regardless of these facts, there will be times when you will still need them. `ICosmosReader<T>` provides the following methods for performing cross-partition read operations. `ICosmosReader<T>` provides methods for executing a query, a paged query, or a batch query across multiple partitions

 ```cs
 IAsyncEnumerable<T> CrossPartitionQueryAsync(